|Vintage & Contemporary Lie See (Lucky Money)|

 * Garbage/Recycle Days Taboos

-We have alternating Garbage Collection and Recycle Day on Thursdays.
-This year Chinese New Year's Day falls on a Thursday Garbage Collection Day!
+Two years ago, we lived in a house with alternating Garbage Collection and Recycle Day on Thursdays.
+That year, Chinese New Year's Day fell on a Thursday Garbage Collection Day!
 Aye-Yah!
-You should have seen my hubby's look of sheer amazement (or horror?) as I pointed out that on January 20th we needed to pitch whatever needs to go into the garbage collection, and that on February 3rd we must keep any garbage in the house!
-Guess what we're doing on Thurs.
-January 27th when it's Recycle Day?
+You should have seen my hubby's look of sheer amazement (or horror?) as I pointed out that by January 20th, 2011 we needed to pitch whatever needs to go into the garbage collection, and that on February 3rd, 2011 we must keep any garbage in the house!
+Well, we've since moved into a condo with fabulous daily recycling program.
+Guess what we're doing on Friday February 8th, 2013 when it's Recycle Day at our new place?
+Hint: No garbage goes out Saturday as that's New Year's Eve in 2013 and tossing out your garbage is equivalent to tossing out your good luck!

 * Hair Cut Appointment before Chinese New Year's Eve

 This subject is always a huge bone of contention as one ponders over when is the ultimate last day you can slot your hair cut appointment into a packed agenda, as it's considered bad luck to have it done too close to Chinese New Year.
 You'll sever your good luck!
 Yes, there are chances of accidents, where you get snipped and not your hair!
-Keeping all this in mind, I set my hair appointment with my amazing stylist, Guy Krouse at Salon Vivace for this Fri.
-January 28th so I'd be ready for the Chinese New Year's prep tours and of course, the two banquets on February 2nd and 3rd.
+Keeping all this in mind, I set my hair appointment with my amazing stylist, Guy Krouse at Salon Vivace for this Thursday January 31st so I'd be ready for the Chinese New Year's prep tours and of course, the two banquets: Chinese New Year's Eve 11-course banquet on February 9th, 2013 and the inaugural Lantern Festival 9-course banquet on February 23rd, 2013.

 * No Showering on Chinese New Year's Eve